James Ruse Agricultural High School: Technology Block

 The Technology Block (or "T-Block") is a recent addition to the school campus along with the new Canteen Block, with construction finished in 2005.
 The wing is a two-storey building with a mix of classrooms, workshops and modern computer labs, and overlooks the gymnasium on its northern side.
-To its south is the Art Block.
+It is connected to A-Block, which is located on the South of T-Block.

 Art Block

 The Art Block (or "A-Block") is a two storey facility that contains a 5 classrooms.
 On the lower floor resides the Creative and Performing Arts staffroom, two art classrooms and an art storage room with kilns and other art supplies.
 On the upper floor are 3 classrooms that are usually used for HSIE lessons such as History, Geography, Commerce and Economics.
 Due to the sloped nature of the campus, the upper floor adjoins to the first floor of Cameron Block and the lower floor adjoins to the upper floor of the Technology Block.